isomerpages/moe-stgabrielssec/_c-c-e/Values Education/Sexuality Education.md

 The goals of Sexuality Education are to:

-(i) To help students make wise, responsible and informed decisions through the provision of accurate, current and age-appropriate&nbsp;**knowledge**&nbsp;on human sexuality and the consequences of sexual activity;
+(i) To help students make wise, responsible and informed decisions through the provision of accurate, current and age-appropriate **knowledge** on human sexuality and the consequences of sexual activity;

 (ii) To help students know themselves and build healthy and rewarding relationships through the acquisition of&nbsp;**social and emotional skills**&nbsp;of self-awareness, management of their thoughts, feelings and behaviours, development of empathy for others, possession of effective communication, problem-solving and decision-making skills; and